-Note Painting© is an artistic image coded on the stave.
-Geometrical shape of the image is hidden in the system of symbols (“notes”) which enables reading and placing a painterly composition on the stave.
+Note Painting© is an artistic image coded on the staves.
+Geometrical shape of the image is hidden in the system of symbols (“notes”) which enables reading and placing a painterly composition on the staff.
 (Most often it is connected with its performing.)
 If the picture isn’t performed it will be saved only in the form of a painterly composition.

-So as to encode the image one uses the notation similar to musical notes, including: stave, clefs, area dividing symbols, line drawing symbols, numbers and the letters of the alphabet.
+So as to encode the image one uses the notation similar to musical notes, including: staves, clefs, area dividing symbols, line drawing symbols, numbers and the letters of the alphabet.
 The language of the code is still developing and evolving.
-The rules of using these elements and their meaning are rigidly defined and described in my Code Dictionary -Fig 01.
+The rules of using these elements and their meaning are rigidly defined and described in my Code Dictionary – Fig 01.

 By using this system one can code various geometrical shapes.It is possible to transfer the notation into a picture in optional form (e.g. square, rectangular, trapezium or other quadrangular shape) – then the picture will get adjusted to that format and will accept its shape.
 The primary principles of the composition are intact, yet the visual effect will differ depending on the chosen format.
 While transferring the picture, one can also change the colours, the way of covering as well as the texture.